startupjs/startupjs/packages/startupjs/README.md

 ### `middleware`

-Use this hook to add some code between the framework receiving a request, and the framework generating a response
+Use this hook to add some code between the framework receiving a request, and the framework generating a response.

 ```js
   middleware: (expressApp) => {